Don’t get caught: Fraud is everyone’s business | CFIB

 - Often these calls reference regulation changes that happened in another province.

-- Courses offered are often suggested best practices versus required training.
+- Courses offered are often suggested best practices rather than required training.

 - The courses offered can be at a premium cost to a small business when they are not a required expense.